SteveDeJongh/LS_170/review.md

 A URI is a Uniform Resource Identifier, which specifies how resources are located.

 71. **What is the difference between scheme and protocol in URL?**
-The scheme is what tells the web cleint how to access the resource.
+The scheme is what tells the web client how to access the resource.
 It's what comes before the `://` in a URL.
 The connection between the scheme and the protocol is that the scheme can indicate which protocol should be used to access the resource.

 72. **What is HTTP?**
 HTTP is Hypertext ransfer protocol and is the set of rules which provide unformity to the way resources on the web are transferred between applications.